 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform your own backups, then get professional help services, or use a backup plugin.
+If you don’t want to do your own site backups, then consider getting support from a WordPress professional, or use a WordPress backup plugin.

-- You can learn more about a WordPress backup plugin that we recommend using to automate WordPress backups here: Back Up, Clone & Protect Your WordPress Website With Backup Creator WP Plugin
+- You can learn more about a WordPress backup plugin that can automate your backup process here: Back Up, Duplicate And Protect Your WordPress Sites With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory